 Born: 1804-11-27 Kentucky

-Onstott, a cooper, moved to Sugar Grove, Illinois, in 1825.
-In 1830, he moved to New Salem, where he opened a shop.
-In 1834, he purchased a tavern, which he operated for a year before building a new house and shop in another part of town.
+Henry Onstott, was a cooper, tavern owner, farmer, and early acquaintance of Abraham Lincoln.
+In September 1824, Onstott married Susana (Susannah) Schmick in Lincoln County, Kentucky.
+Stott moved to Sugar Grove, Illinois, in 1825.
+In 1830, he moved to New Salem, where he opened a cooperage.
+In 1834, he purchased a tavern, which he operated for a year before building a new house and cooperage in another part of town.
 Onstott's house was one of the nicest in New Salem, featuring stone fireplaces, brick hearths, and iron locks.
-In 1839, he moved in Petersburg, and then he settled permanently in Havana.
+In 1839, he moved to Petersburg, and in 1845, he moved to Mason County, settling permanently in Havana.
+Onstott supplemented his work as a cooper with farming.
+In 1860, he owned a personal estate valued at $350.
 Onstott was a Presbyterian, frequently attending camp revivals in the area, and he was a Whig.